danibuiza/cv.js/README.md

 - retrieve list of cvs
 - search engine
 - put more info
-- slider menu
+DONE more or less - slider menu

 bugs:
+all:
+- minimize browser and things are ugly
+- elements loose control when minimizing
+- zooming in and out in the map does not work, some africa region is shown in the background...

 iexplorer:
+- minimize browser and things are ugly
-- internet explorer does not load correctly, everything is expanded on loading
-- div with map is visible with a grey background at the loading
-- maps are not shown
+DONE - internet explorer does not load correctly, everything is expanded on loading DONE - div with map is visible with a grey background at the loading DONE - maps are not shown
-- load html does not work -> load will be deleted
-- somehow works now, probably something to do with the cache
-- hover() method jquery does not work properly on IE? cannot believe it...
+DONE - load html does not work -> load will be deleted DONE - somehow works now, probably something to do with the cache DONE - hover() method jquery does not work properly on IE? cannot believe it...-> probably the problem is just that someths were cached

 chrome:
--load html does not work -> probably load cannot be used
+DONE -load html does not work -> probably load cannot be used in chrome locally